LaunchCodeEducation/cheatsheets/thymeleaf/README.md

 	</tr>
 	```

-	The `th:each="prod,iterStat : ${prods}"` is equivilent to `for(Product prod : prods)` and the `iterStat` is the status variable of the iteration, it contains inforamtion about current iteration like its number,index,total count ...etc.
+	The `th:each="prod,iterStat : ${prods}"` is equivalent to `for(Product prod : prods)` and the `iterStat` is the status variable of the iteration, it contains information about current iteration like its number,index,total count ...etc.

 	The iteration object `prod` can then be accessed in the context of the tag `<th>`, meaning it will only exist within the tag that it's been defined in, for more information check [iteration](http://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html#iteration)